chainguard-dev/apkregress/README.md

 - Number of regressions detected
 - Successful and failed packages
 - List of packages with regressions

+Additionally, detailed result lists are written to the logs directory:
+- `successful.txt`: Packages that passed all tests
+- `failed.txt`: Packages that failed consistently
+- `regressions.txt`: Packages showing regressions
+- `hung.txt`: Packages that exceeded timeout
+- `skipped.txt`: Packages that were skipped

+Use `--markdown` flag to output the summary in markdown format suitable for GitHub issues.

 Exit code 1 indicates regressions were found.